Why Flexible Project Management Important? 7 Best Tips for 2025

 The traditional approach to project management is based on the fact that detailed planning of all project details is the basis for successful implementation.
 In many companies, it is common practice that a project can only start once the complete planning has been documented.
 Such a detailed plan has many merits, but reality often overtakes them.
 Project managers then spend a lot of time adjusting resources and updating deadlines.

 Another approach is agile project implementation.
 This way of working was created for software development but is becoming increasingly popular in other sectors and enables flexible project management.
-Projects are divided into short development phases - usually referred to as sprints.
-These sprints are planned in detail, and future project sections still need to be completed.
+Projects are divided into short development phases – usually referred to as sprints.
+These sprints are planned in detail, and future project sections must be completed.
 During the sprint, the team follows the specifications exactly.
 At the same time, a list of the next tasks is being worked on, and the following sprint is being planned.
 Changes to project goals, deadlines, and resources can thus be flexibly integrated into the overall process.

 4. Manage projects through customer interaction.